-1.10 A Construction Noise and Vibration Management Plan (CNVMP) shall be prepared for each site, the Project or relevant Project stage either as part of the CMP, or as a standalone plan, and shall be prepared by a suitably qualified person.
+1.10 A Construction Noise and Vibration Management Plan (CNVMP) shall be prepared for each site either as part of the CMP, or as a standalone plan, and shall be prepared by a suitably qualified person.

 The CNVMP shall include specific details relating to the control of noise and vibration associated with all Project works.
 The CNVMP shall be formulated and the works implemented to achieve, as far as practicable, compliance with the requirements of: